Minhazul22/Synchronous-Serial-Communication-with-an-Audio-Codec-DS-Lab-1/README.md

 # Synchronous Serial Communication with an Audio Codec (FPGA / VHDL)

 This project implements a **synchronous serial audio communication interface** between an FPGA and an external **PCM3006 audio codec**.
 The system is developed in **VHDL**, simulated and verified in **AMD Xilinx Vivado**, and deployed on a **Xilinx Artix-7 FPGA (ModSys 2.0 board)**.

 ---

+## 🎓 Academic Context

+This project was developed as part of a laboratory course at:

+**Hochschule für Angewandte Wissenschaften Hamburg (HAW Hamburg)**
+Course: *Digitale Systeme / Digital Systems Laboratory*
+Instructor: **Prof. Dr.-Ing.
+Lutz Leutelt**

+The implementation presented in this repository is an **independent student solution**, based on the lab assignment requirements.

+---

 ## 📌 Objectives